Entropy-Warrior/entropy-warrior.github.io/perspective-tensor/src/content/blog/complexodynamics.md

 I have to say, it's quite a good definition — albeit a bit too wordy for my taste.
 For me, in the simplest terms, entropy is "randomness."
 Anti-entropy is "order."
 A slight digression here: my handle's meaning should be obvious — I want to seek order and meaning from the randomness that we are all inevitably marching towards.

 With that out of the way, let's get back to what I want to discuss today — Complexodynamics.
 What is it exactly?
-After reading [Scott Aaronson's blog post](https://scottaaronson.blog/?p=762), which I highly recommend, it describes an intuitive but hard-to-define term: "sophistication," "interestingness," or in this tongue-in-cheek blog, "complexodynamics."
+After reading Scott Aaronson's blog post[^1], which I highly recommend, it describes an intuitive but hard-to-define term: "sophistication," "interestingness," or in this tongue-in-cheek blog, "complexodynamics."
 A picture is worth a thousand words — let's take a look at the banner image above.

 From left to right, entropy increases constantly: first, milk and coffee are orderly separated, then they start mixing, creating beautiful and interesting patterns, and finally, they are thoroughly mixed.